alienwarework/burst-pool/README.md

 - Design changed
 - Added maxDeadline limitation
 - Blocked all wallet requests except getmininginfo and submit nonce
+- Added clearingBonus to empty pool's wallet and to give bonuses.
+- Fixed mature blocks winning and paying notifications
+- Added poolcapacity and miners capacity
+- Replaced shares with percentages
+- Reworked the share allocation to split the blockreward clearly between current round and historic shares
+- Fixed user IP on chat
+- Added an emit to send all current round shares on first user connection
+- Added pending payments as total and per user

 Credits:

 Lexicon - Various fixes and development

 Uraymeiviar - Initial Development

+tross - Beta testing and feature support

 **Config**